 Stop worrying about things that you have no control over.
 While planning, make some room for the unexpected to happen, but otherwise don't let it affect your work.

 Who is task management for?

 Task management systems benefit anyone who has tasks to do—which is everyone.
-People who pursue task management can fall into the following broad categories:
+People who pursue project and task management can fall into the following broad categories:

 Stay up to date on how free or busy your team members are, and delegate work accordingly.

 Task management for teams helps with delegation of tasks within a team, coordinating team members to work productively towards a common goal.

 Personal task management

 Get instant updates and notifications on all work completed by your team members.